 Two types of minima and maxima were established for the feasible and observed effective subindicators.
 The feasible minima and maxima primarily pertain to categorical subindicators, while the observed effectives apply to continuous subindicators.
 When the minimum and maximum feasible values for a specific subindicator were known, these values were utilized; otherwise, the actual observed values were employed.
-For further details, please refer to Table 1.
+For further details, please re-